 - 2 tablespoons of dill finely chopped

-- Peel the cucumber and grate it on top of a towel.
-Use the towel to strain the grated cucumber and remove any excess water
+- Peel the cucumber and grate it inside a tea towel.
+Use the towel to strain the grated cucumber and remove any excess water.

 - Mix well until all ingredients are well combined.

-- Leave to rest for 5-10 minutes before serving to let the flavors meld
+- Leave the tzatziki to rest for 5-10 minutes before serving to let the flavors blend.

-You could substitute greek yogurt with an alternative one like coconut milk yogurt for a dairy free or vegan version of the tzatziki sauce.
+You could substitute Greek yogurt with an alternative one like coconut milk yogurt for a dairy free or vegan version of the tzatziki sauce.

-You can store any leftover sauce in an airtight container in the fridge for up to 4 days.
+You can store any leftover tzatziki sauce in an airtight container in the fridge for up to 4 days.